16fb/NSCC-Guide/README.md

 [Rest of commands to run]
 ```

+## Checking Status And other commands
+To check status on your submitted jobs `qstat` will list current running jobs.

+To delete a job, use `qdel <job_id>`

 ----------
 # Running Python With Tensorflow
 Tensorflow 2.0 is a tricky module to add. <br>